Yellow Ribbon Program

 To be eligible for the Yellow Ribbon Program:

 - You must be approved by the VA to receive Chapter 33 Post 9/11 GI Bill benefits at the 100% level.
 If your eligibility percentage is below 100%, you are not eligible to participate in the Yellow Ribbon Program.

-- You must have entitlement left.
+- In order to apply you must have at least nine months of benefits.
+You must have entitlement left.
 (You will continue to use entitlement under the Post 9/11 GI Bill while participating in the Yellow Ribbon Program.)

 - You must provide the VA Coordinator with the proper documentation needed to receive VA benefits under Chapter 33 Post 9/11 GI Bill while at Baylor University.

 - You must not be active duty or an active duty spouse.

 - You must be and remain in good academic standing with Baylor University.
 Baylor University is not required to continue making Yellow Ribbon contributions if a student is not making Satisfactory Academic Progress (SAP) www.baylor.edu/sfs/sap.